 The Four Mile Cove Ecological Preserve and Iraq War Monument in Cape Coral is a great way to experience the recent history of our country and the outdoors within the mangrove forest in a wheelchair.
-The Iraq Monument and the path are conducive to both power and manual wheelchairs, and is an easy path to follow.
+The Iraq Monument and the path are conducive to both power and manual wheelchairs and is an easy path to follow.
 The trail features different ‘check points’ along the trail giving facts about the forest.
-There are also a few look out spots, but unfortunately, they have immovable benches that would obstruct a larger wheelchair from getting to the end of the platform.
-The trail is about a mile, and at the end of the trail I would advise going back the way you went in.
-The trail that leads out of the preserve is loose shell and it was very hard to push my wheelchair manually through it.
+There are also a few lookout spots, but unfortunately, they have immovable benches that would obstruct a larger wheelchair from getting to the end of the platform.
+The trail is about a mile, and at the end of the trail, I would advise going back the way you went in.
+The trail that leads out of the preserve is made up of loose shells and it was very hard to push my wheelchair manually through it.
 It is a great trail, just with a few small downfalls.
 It also has large wheelchair accessible restrooms in the parking area and kayak rentals for the river on the weekends.

 This was one of the best moments I have had since I got paralyzed.
 I was able to roll alongside my mom and go shelling.
 It was an amazingly liberating experience.
 It is something I have missed for the last 8 years, and we were too happy to cry.
 It was surreal.
 I have had dreams of physically putting my toes in the sand and watching the waves slosh over them, bubbling at the end of the wake.
 It was slightly saddening that I couldn’t feel the rush, the coolness or the squishy sand, but I smiled because I remembered what it felt like.
 I have always been a ‘water baby’, jumping in the waves and staying in until I was all pruned.
 This was one of those days, sinking into the sand as I become one with the ocean.
 I made deep divots that when I pulled back from the surf made a lovely slurp sound; ‘I have left my footprints’, I thought.
 It is these little moments that make the best memories.